The Bushwhackers (1952 film)

-The Bushwhackers is a 1952 American Western film directed by Rod Amateau and starring John Ireland, Wayne Morris, Lawrence Tierney, Dorothy Malone, Lon Chaney Jr. And Myrna Dell.
+The Bushwhackers is a 1952 American Western film directed by Rod Amateau and starring John Ireland, Wayne Morris, Lawrence Tierney, Dorothy Malone, Lon Chaney Jr. and Myrna Dell.

 Plot

-Tired of killing, war veteran Jefferson Waring rides west, but in Missouri he sees "squatters" mowed down by men working for rich, ruthless Artemus Taylor.
+Tired of killing, war veteran Jefferson Waring rides West, but in Missouri he sees squatters killed by men working for the rich, ruthless Artemus Taylor.

-He spends the night at Independence newspaperman Peter Sharpe's place, but is jailed when daughter Cathy Sharpe finds this total stranger in her room.
-The local marshal, John Harding, is just one of many men on Taylor's payroll.
+Jeff spends the night at Independence newspaperman Peter Sharpe's place but is jailed when Sharpe's daughter Cathy finds him in her room.
+Marshal John Harding (one of many men on Taylor's payroll) sends for the Sharpe's who explain the mistake and Jeff is released is.